 Do I have to be drug and alcohol free?

 Yes, you must be a minimum of 12 months free from illicit drug and problematic alcohol use.
-We welcome applications from ex-users, and you may also like to consider becoming a peer mentor.
+We welcome applications from previous service users, and you may also like to consider becoming a peer mentor.
 You can find information about peer mentoring here.

 Do I have to have a DBS check?